Y4cobwastaken/Falling-tomorrow/README.md

 ## Updates

 I will update this repo at least once a month.
-This is a project with a few friends, so I will **Try** to update it more than once a month but I cannot garuentee it
+This is a project with a few friends, so I will **Try** to update it more than once a month but I cannot garuentee it.

-After my planning, I will try to update it once a week but currently I'm on planning
+After my planning, I will try to update it once a week but currently I'm on planning.

 ---